UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Add staple precursors

-We used chained method calls to create scaffold precursor strands, i.e., one long strand per helix, going the opposite direction as the scaffold.
+We used chained method calls to create scaffold "precursor" strands, i.e., one long strand per helix, going the opposite direction as the scaffold.
+In subsequent sections we will also add nicks and crossovers to these, to create the staple strands.
 It is also possible, though typically more verbose, to explicitly create `Domain` objects, to be passed into the `Strand` constructor.
 For the staple precursor strands we do this to show how it works.